drone/docs/content/usage/getting_help.md

 # Reporting Issues

 We unfortunately receive a large number of false positive issues.
 We ask that you discuss potential problems in our [community forum](https://discourse.drone.io) before creating github issues.

+# IRC channel

+The (unofficial) drone IRC channel is present on Freenode in #drone-ci .

+While the community will be happy to discuss any topic related to Drone, remember to create a topic in discourse if you need support.
+This has the advantage to benefit to everyone and not answer the same questions over and over again.